15 Sexiest Horror Movies of All Time

 10. Jennifer’s Body (2009)

-‘Megan Fox as a man-eater’ is not just a tabloid selling headline but is also the USP of ‘Jennifer’s Body’.
-The film is every guy’s fantasy come true.
-Fox’s character Jennifer dies and returns from the dead with an evil agenda.
+‘Megan Fox as a man-eater’ is not just a tabloid-selling headline but is also the USP of ‘Jennifer’s Body.’
+Fox’s character, Jennifer, dies and returns from the dead with an evil agenda.
 She seduces guys and kills them after having sexual intercourse with them.
-The film is a low brow sex thriller whose only purpose is to titillate the audience with suggestive images and well Jennifer’s body.
+The film is a low-brow sex thriller whose only purpose is to titillate the audience with suggestive images and well Jennifer’s body.
 And it works perfectly well for you if you are not looking for something more than that.
 Megan Fox is effortless in her role, but naturally.
-It was an official selection at the 2009 Toronto International Film Festival which makes one wonder if the director was aiming at something higher than just providing cheap thrills.
-Whatever the intention was it clearly didn’t work out.
-All that stays with you is Megan Fox making weird (suggestive) faces and of course her kissing Amanda Seyfried.
+It was an official selection at the 2009 Toronto International Film Festival, which makes one wonder if the director was aiming at something higher than just providing cheap thrills.
+You may watch the movie here.

 Read More: Best Japanese Horror Movies of All Time